Adaptive-Blend/Grants-Program/applications/Skin_Profiles.md

 **The Vision** : Shifting Skincare to Skin Priorities.
 <!--Adaptive Blend is on a mission to transform skincare by making users’ skin priorities the focal point.-->
-Adaptive Blend redefines skincare by placing users at the center.
-By prioritizing real-time individual skin priorities, we empower users to control their skincare journeys with adaptive, data-driven tools that cater directly to their unique needs.
+Adaptive Blend redefines skincare by placing users at the center, empowering them to control their journeys with adaptive, data-driven tools that cater directly to their unique needs.

   - Personalized Skin Priority Profiles
     - ***Core of Personalization:** 512 unique combinations of skin concerns, goals, and characteristics ensure precise guidance.*